What to do if you are struggling to repay your payday loan

 1. Contact your lender

-2. Get advice from the professionals
+2. Get support from third-party organisations

-Alongside contacting your lender, another priority when struggling to pay off your payday loan is contacting a debt charity that can offer your independent advice and support.
-Organisations such as Step Change, the Debt Advice Foundation and Citizens Advice will ensure you know your rights and your options.
+Alongside contacting your lender, another option when struggling to pay off your payday loan is to contact a debt charity that can offer independent advice and support.

 Can I cancel my CPA?